Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Conclusions

 \section{Conclusions}

-We realized topometric semantic mapping and hierarchical path planning with place-transition patterns based on multimodal observations by robots.
-Experiments showed that performance in spatial concept formation and path planning improved in simulators and real environments.
+We achieved topometric semantic mapping based on multimodal observations and hierarchical path planning through waypoint-guided instructions.
+Experimental results demonstrated improved performance in spatial concept learning and path planning, both in simulated and real-world environments.
+Additionally, the approximate inference achieved a high computational efficiency, countering the model's complexity.